Hiring strategy

 What to do instead:

-• Use AI-assisted screening with async video and AI-resistant assessments for retail, hospitality, and healthcare roles.
+• Use async video interviews and assessments that measure personality, situational judgment, and work-style preferences for retail, hospitality, and healthcare roles.

 • Focus on speed-to-offer.
 In frontline hiring, slow is no.